rayder13/DIM-Guitar/README.md

 ## Progress

-Check out my [Progress diary](PROGRESS.md) to keep up to date on how the project is going.
+Electronics [Progress](PROGRESS.md) to keep up to date on how the project is going.

 3D Print file [Progress](PRINTED.md).